 Collecting water at an unsafe source

 Since early 2014 we have financed the construction of over 100 shallow wells and spring protection schemes at a number of rural villages in both Chato and Biharamulo Districts in northwest Tanzania.
 Additionally, in 2019, we completed a deep borehole at Muganza in Chato District to provide a piped water supply to a newly constructed Health Centre serving around 30,000 people.
+In 2021, we installed a deep borehole at Mutundu Dispensary to provide water both for the dispensary and the newly completed maternity ward.

 The shallow wells are providing at least 100,000 individuals with easier access to a sustainable supply of clean water. for a total cost of around £200,000 or under £3 per person.